“I’d 8-2 to be an Arsenal fan” is a phrase forever imprinted in the annals of football lore.

 After recovering from a horrific broken leg suffered in 2010, Ramsey took a while to get back to his best.
 The Welshman’s peak came in 2013/14 when it appeared for a moment that he’d copy Gareth Bale’s dramatic rise and become a world-beater in his own way.
 Alas, it was not to be.

-Juventus came calling last summer, but again injuries and inconsistencies have hampered Ramsey’s progress, and there is talk of a summer exit just 12 months on.
+Juventus came calling in 2019, but again injuries and inconsistencies have hampered Ramsey’s progress, and there is talk of a summer exit this summer.

 Left-wing: Andrey Arshavin